OnyiegoAyub/SendIt-CH1/README.md

   4. Users can cancel a parcel delivery order.
   5. Users can see the details of a delivery order.
   6. Admin can change the status and present location of a parcel delivery order.

+## Accessing it
+  -Clone this repo to your machine, cd to UI then to html and open index.html in browser, or
+  - navigate

 ## Built With
   - HTML